 Form 1099 for Nonprofits: How and Why to Issue One

-At the end of every year, you’ll provide each employee with a W-2 to help them complete their taxes.
-However, if you worked with contractors, you may need to issue a 1099 to them instead.
+At the end of every year, you’ll provide each of your nonprofit’s employees with a W-2 to help them file their taxes.
+However, if you’ve worked with contractors, you may need to issue a 1099 to them instead.

-The IRS Form 1099 (or 1099-NEC) is the miscellaneous income tax form which is used to prepare and file income information that is separate from wages, salaries, or tips.
+IRS Form 1099 is a tax form used to prepare and file income information that is separate from wages, salaries, or tips.
 Nonprofits like yours need to issue this form when you contract individual workers and vendors to complete work for your organization.

 Many types of nonprofit work don’t need to be completed by brand-new internal employees.
-Of course, hiring is essential if you want to grow your organization.
-But you’ll need to be strategic about when and why you hire new staff members.
-Necessary hiring processes such as recruiting, onboarding, and keeping up with compensation, benefits, and employee retention strategies can become very expensive very quickly.
+Of course, hiring is essential if you want to grow your organization, but you should be strategic about when and why you hire new staff members.
+Recruiting, onboarding, and keeping up with compensation, benefits, and retention strategies can quickly become expensive.

 If you don’t have quite enough work to warrant hiring a new employee, contracting might be the best answer for your organization.
 This is especially true when you only need extra help for one particular project.
 For instance, you might contract a web developer to redesign and relaunch your nonprofit’s website or a construction company to renovate your facility.

-Once you decide to hire a contractor, securely store all of the information regarding the work they completed for your organization and the payments you issued to them.
-This data will be useful if and when you need to issue 1099s for your nonprofit.
+Once you decide to partner with a contractor, securely store all of the information regarding the work they did for your organization and the payments you issued to them, as well as the W-9 they completed for you at the beginning of your relationship (more on this later!).
+This data will be useful if and when you need to issue 1099s.

-You’ll know that you’ll need to issue a form 1099 when the following four conditions are met:
+Generally speaking, you’ll need to issue Form 1099 when the following four conditions are met:

-- You made a payment to someone who is not your employee.
+- The payment recipient is not your nonprofit’s employee.

-- You made a payment to an individual, partnership, vendor, or estate.
+- The payment recipient is an individual, partnership, vendor, or estate.

-- You made a payment for services in the course of your nonprofit organization.
+- The payment was made for services to your organization.

-Take, for example, a graphic designer who you contracted to help create marketing materials for your nonprofit’s GivingTuesday campaign.
-Let’s say they worked for your organization from August to November of this past year, and you paid them $5,000 over that time frame.
-In this case, you would definitely need to issue a form 1099 for that individual to remain tax compliant.
-They’re an individual who isn’t your employee, and they provided a service to your nonprofit that you paid more than $600 for.
+For example, let’s say you contracted a graphic designer to create marketing materials for your nonprofit’s GivingTuesday campaign.
+They worked for your organization from August to November of this past year, and you paid them $5,000 over that time frame.
+In this case, you would definitely need to issue a 1099 for that individual to remain tax compliant.
+They’re an individual who isn’t your employee, and they provided a service to your nonprofit that you paid more than $600 for in one calendar year.

-Just as important as understanding when you should issue a 1099 is knowing when you don’t need to issue one.
+Along with understanding when you should issue a 1099, it’s equally important to know when it isn’t required.
 For example, in the case of scholarships or fellowship grants, you won’t need to issue a 1099.
-These funding sources are considered wages and are reported on the recipient’s IRS Form W-2.
+These funding sources are considered wages, which means you should complete IRS Form W-2 for the recipient instead.

-Other payments for which Form 1099-NEC is not required include:
+Other payments for which Form 1099-NEC and 1099-MISC are not required include:

 - Most payments to corporations (although there are always exceptions)